FreddyVRetro/ISA-PicoMEM/README.md

 ### Memory emulation limitations :
 - Memory emulation with PSRAM is quite slow for the moment, but multiple mecanism like a 32bit cache will improve this.
 (And Maybe DMA)
+- You can't add Conventionnal Memory from PSRAM Emulated RAM: DOS Boot Will crash
 - The emulated Memory does not support DMA, I did not proof it is not 100% feasible, but it require quite complex coding to be possible (Snif the DMA registers, change code that may add unstability)
   Anyway:
     - As the PicoMEM emulate the Floppy, we can disable temporarily the RAM emulation if the Disk access are not working.